OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 * **`[include]`**

   * This section of an OFSS file contains elements separated by a newline, where each element is the path to an OFSS file that is to be included for configuration by the OFSS Configuration Tool.
-Ensure that any environment variables (e.g. `$OFS_ROOTDIR`) is set correctly.
+Ensure that any environment variables (e.g. `$OFS_ROOTDIR`) are set correctly.
 The OFSS Config tool uses breadth first search to include all of the specified OFSS files; the ordering of OFSS files does not matter

 * **`[ip]`**